 But taco seasoning contains oregano and sometimes coriander.
 I also find taco seasoning to be a bit bolder and stronger, while fajita seasoning is warmer, more mild, and more of a seasoned flavor versus a spicy flavor.

 Can you substitute taco seasoning for the fajita seasoning?

 I love easy pasta recipes.
 These types of pasta bake dinners really come in handy for saving dinner on a busy day!
 If you’re looking for more pasta recipes to add to your weeknight dinner rotation here are some more of my favorites!

-From start to finish this recipe should take you about 35 minutes.
+From prep to finish this chicken fajita pasta should take you about 35 minutes.
 That includes prep time of boiling the pasta water and dicing the onions and peppers and shredding the rotisserie chicken!

 - I’ve made this recipe using red peppers and orange peppers.
 I think they can be used interchangeably, but I really liked the orange peppers the best!